joshbrew/Fast-BVH-Octree-Bench/README.md

 # Fast-BVH-Octree-Bench
 Fast multithreaded BVH and Octree (dynamic forced cubes) generation in plain JS, ~10ms for 10,000 entities with leaf indexing for traversal!
+Traversal in our test is on the order of nanoseconds.

 Improvements would come in the form of SharedArrayBuffers (requires hosted context) or fully offloading to a compute shader (tough as nuts!)